abhishek-070911/The-ADV/README.md

   * KPI cards for system performance metrics

-  * Heatmap of failed braking cases by object type and speed bucket
+  * Matrix visualization of failed braking cases and failure rate by object type and speed bucket

   * Failure rate ranking to identify high-risk scenarios